View

 NetMeeting Free Windows only?
 No browser, separate app Very Easy App Sharing Audio: 1:N Video: 1:N Firewall requires configuration, works best on intranet Works over DSL Works over Modem

-Placeware $375/month for 5 seats for Presenter (app viewing), $750/month for 5 seats for Premiere (app sharing + recording), Pay per use is $0.35/minute with a $3000 setup fee.
-Windows, Solaris Under XP, may require SP1 to get Java working with IE. Netscape 4.x, did not check Mozilla Works through firewalls, easy for participants, presenters must install an application App Viewing, Worked with Ptolemy II No Audio No Video Works tested with Honeywell's firewall Works over DSL Not tested over Modem
+Windows, Mac Works through firewalls, easy for participants, presenters must install an application App Viewing, Worked with Ptolemy II No Audio No Video Works tested with Honeywell's firewall Works over DSL Not tested over Modem

 First Virtual $?
 Client is Windows Only, Plugin technology.
 Server runs under Linux and Solaris.
 Client may require XPsp1 IE Only, installer will not work under Netscape 4.x, firewall tester hangs under Mozilla Participants need to download and install a plugin App Sharing, shared Wordpad, has file sharing T.121 ?
 App sharing, we did not see the remote cursor.
 Could not embed video Full Duplex N:N N:N Yes, see the Firewall Test Works over DSL Tested to 28.8k, slow video, good audio.
 Can handle POTS dial in

-WebEx $/.50/minute/user or $150/hour for 5 users Java Client for Mac, Windows and Unix.
+Java Client for Mac, Windows and Unix.
 Also a Windows client?
 Explorer 4.0 or later or Netscape 4.06 or later.
 Not Mozilla.
-App sharing, worked with Ptolemy II Optional telephone conference call built in, no Voice over IP 1:N Probably has problems with firewalls DSL?
+App sharing, worked with Ptolemy II Optional telephone conference call built in, Voice over IP available.
+1:N Falls back to port 443 or 80 DSL?
 Modem?

 Previous section | This section | Next section